Navigate this tutorial using the tabs inside the box.

-When you search TOPCAT you find all our resources - including both print books and e-books.
+When you search the Library Catalogue you find all our resources - including both print books and e-books.

 Sometimes we have a book in both formats, but often it's just one or the other.

-You can recognize an e-book in TOPCAT by the icon.
+You can recognize an e-book in the Library Catalogue by the icon.
 Click this icon to link to the book online.

 Advanced Search is a keyword search with options for limiting your results.
 Use it to limit your results to e-books.

 The Library Catalogue will search for ONLY e-books that match your other search criteria.

 Here's a screen capture showing an Advanced Search with the Location: E-Book selected.

 The results are ONLY e-books whose description contains the term "fingerprinting" somewhere.

 The following screenshot shows the first few items found, in brief view.